-The Psychology of Color: How Color Affects Human Behavior
+Psychological Effects of Color on Human Behavior

-For centuries artists have manipulated color to evoke certain responses from their audience.
-Interior designers, advertisers and others routinely select colors based on how they are believed to affect people.
+For centuries, artists have manipulated color to evoke certain responses from their audiences.
+Interior designers, advertisers, and others routinely select colors based on how they are believed to affect people.

-Color Psychology, the study of how color affects mood and behavior, is a relatively new science, and determining the effects, if any, of color has been difficult.
-Research is complicated by a number of factors:
+Color psychology, the study of how color affects mood and behavior, is a relatively new science, and determining the effects, if any, of color has been difficult.
+Research is complicated by a number of factors.

-- it is difficult to distinguish actual physiological reactions from culturally learned responses and individual preferences.
-For example: Studies have shown that the color red can increase blood pressure and pulse rate.
+It is difficult to distinguish actual physiological reactions from culturally learned responses and individual preferences.
+For example, studies have shown that the color red can increase blood pressure and pulse rate.
 Is this a physiological reaction, or is it because the subject has learned to associate red with alarms and warnings?
 Or did this subject's date simply wear a very sexy red dress the prior evening?

 Much of a color's effect may be due to meanings assigned to that color within a given culture, which can vary widely from one culture to another.
-In the US, for example, brides wear white, but in some asian cultures white is associated with death and mourning.
+In the US, for example, brides wear white, but in some Asian cultures, white is associated with death and mourning.

 Even within the same culture, colors can have different (sometimes even opposing) meanings based on context.
 The bad guy may wear black, but so do judges in the courtroom.
 Red can be a warning of impending danger, but cards bearing red hearts are exchanged on Valentine's Day.

-Individuals also have their own subjective color preferences, and often have unique associations to specific colors, as well.
+Individuals also have their own subjective color preferences and often have unique associations to specific colors, as well.
 If your grandfather always drove a bright yellow jeep (as mine did), for example, then you may subconsciously associate bright yellow with feelings of happiness.

 Warm and Cool Colors

 While no definitive, universal reactions to color have been found, some generalizations can be made.
-Colors at the red end of the spectrum are considered to be "warm" colors, while those in the blue range are "cool".
+Colors at the red end of the spectrum are considered to be "warm" colors, while those in the blue range are "cool."
 Warm colors are generally seen as more stimulating than cool ones, which are believed to be calming.

 Softer shades are more soothing.
 Pink, which is really a light shade of red, can be soothing even though red is a stimulating color, and sky or baby blue is more soothing than navy blue.